 His penchant for straightforward music can already be found in the influences of hard Westcoast rap since the late 80s and Kraftwerk, but also early EBM and Industrial with parallels in the early Neue Deutsche Welle from Deutsch Amerikanische Freundschaft and Palais Schaumburg to Andreas Dorau and current releases such as from the Kernkrach label and bands like Kühle Matrosen.
 Joiner is currently part of the popular Hamburg NAUTILUS collective, which organizes club events and techno open-airs in and around Hamburg.

 Since mid-2020, Dr. Joiner has joined Safehouse Radio and delivers his two-hour show "Dr. Joiner's Consultation-Hour", "the show where the rainbows are dancing their butts off" every first Thursday of the month.
 In the first hour Dr. Joiner presents crazy and confused, funny and strange, hard and soft tracks from many years of electronic music: "The madness goes on", "pearls from the realm of unconscious" - broken English free house.
 In the second hour Dr. Joiner boards a feisty techno set with current hammers directly for the club.

 So, folks, "Join the Joiner" here on Safehouse Radio!

-Many years a raver, many years a DJ, Mikey has an unwavering passion for what he does and the music he loves.
+Many years a raver, many years a DJ, Mikey had an unwavering passion for what he did and the music he loved.

 His taste is by no means exclusive, drawing on influences from virtually all styles of dance music over the last 30 years.